 The philosopher 王阳明 Wáng Yángmíng (aka.
 Bo'an) had an influence in Ming and later times.
 Wang ➚'s version of Neo-Confucianism held that all people were innately good, and should be given opportunities in education and officialdom.
 The Donglin Academy ('Eastern Grove') 东林书院 Dōng lín shū yuàn was an influential group of Confucian scholars founded by Gu Xiansheng at Wuxi.
 At one time they dominated the government at Beijing.

 Trading links with Arabia and Europe increased during the Ming period.
 The Imperial court continued to control foreign trade by a 'tribute' system, private trade was discouraged but it continued to grow particularly through the port of Guangzhou (Canton) in the South.
 The Portuguese monopolized the lucrative Spice trade and established trading ports at Macau and Taiwan in the 16th and 17th century.
 The barbaric behavior of Portuguese merchants, who took by force as often as they exchanged for trade, led the authorities to carefully control the trade, treating them as pirates.
 The normal tolerance to foreign creeds that the Chinese had developed did not work as the Portuguese would not reciprocate, treating anyone non-Christian as of no value.
-The Portuguese attempted to set up ports under their own control by force at Ningbo and Quanzhou, which were overrun and the foreigners expelled.
-Eventually Macau was given to the Portuguese as a trading port.
+The Portuguese set up ports by force under their own control at Ningbo and Quanzhou, but these were overrun and the Portuguese expelled.
+Eventually Macau was leased to the Portuguese as a trading port.
 The Englishman, John Weddell ➚ in 1637 behaved in a similar fashion and was rebuffed and sent away after attacking a Chinese fort.
 Chinese ships carrying out trade became the subject of plunder by Japanese, Portuguese and Chinese pirates.
 The rapacious nature of the ‘foreign devils’ 洋死鬼 yángsǐ guǐ was given further proof with the massacre of Chinese colonists in the Philippines and on Java by the Dutch.
 European influence continued to increase, particularly with the arrival of Jesuit missionaries at the Imperial court led by Matteo Ricci in 1601.
 There was a genuine belief that these hairy creatures from far away in the West were a different and less intelligent species and were sometimes patted on the head as if some sort of dog.
-Eventually the superiority of European science particularly astronomy won over sceptics in an important ‘competition’ to predict eclipses (for example 22nd Feb 1636) resulting in the adoption of a new calendar using European techniques.
+Eventually the superiority of European science particularly astronomy won over skeptics in an important ‘competition’ to predict eclipses (for example 22nd Feb 1636) resulting in the adoption of a new calendar using European techniques.
 Several senior court officials were converted to Christianity.

 The main trade with Europe in the 17th and 18th centuries was through Spanish ruled Philippines ➚.
 A lucrative trade grew in silk and porcelain across the Pacific to Mexico.
 Manilla became a very rich trading port in the galleon trade with Acapulco ➚ from there goods were transshipped and made their way overland to Mexico City and then by ship to Europe over the Atlantic.
-Many Chinese moved to Manilla but the Spanish never had a trading port on mainland China and this lucrative trade receives very little mention in the history books.
+Many Chinese moved to Manilla but the Spanish never had a trading port in mainland China and this lucrative trade receives very little mention in the history books.
 It brought silver Mexican dollars into quite widespread circulation along China's southern coasts.

 The increased trade was not all one way, wealthy Chinese families imported luxury goods from Japan and elsewhere.
 During the Ming, literacy increased, the mass printing of books made novels and reference books affordable to many ordinary people, European visitors commented on the wide supply of cheap books.
 At the same time the famous 'blue and white' Ming porcelain became a lucrative export to Europe.